bluekamandy/git-cheat-sheet/README.md

 `git push -u <repo name> <branch.
 Default is main>` – the push process for GitHub after you’ve specified a remote repo. (u is for upstream).
 Once you do this, you can just type git push by itself.

-Note: If you started your reposotory on your computer and then began pushing to a remote afterward, it will be necessary to set your default remote repository so that you can just type `git push` and have it go to your remote.
+**Note:** If you started your reposotory on your computer and then began pushing to a remote afterward, it will be necessary to set your default remote repository so that you can just type `git push` and have it go to your remote.
 To do this, after you have a remote repository set up, type `git config --global push.default current`.

+It might also be necessary to remove files if you've updated your gitignore file.
+To remove cached files from your git use `git rm --cached file1` and to remove cached directories, you need to do it recursively so use `git rm --cached -r folder1`.

 ## Branching/Branches